defoe-code/CDCS_Text_Mining_Lab/README.md

 # Round 1 and Round 2 Results

-Results of these query (Round 1 and Round 2) are uploaded [here](https://uoe.sharepoint.com/sites/DEFOE_Results/Shared%20Documents/Forms/AllItems.aspx).
+Results of these studies (Round 1 and Round 2) are uploaded [here](https://uoe.sharepoint.com/sites/DEFOE_Results/Shared%20Documents/Forms/AllItems.aspx).

-Furthermore, we have also created several **notebooks for visualizing the frequency results**:
+Furthermore, we have also created several **notebooks for visualizing frequency results**:

 - [Frequency visualizations for Round 1](https://github.com/defoe-code/defoe_visualization/tree/master/Round_1)
 - [Frequency visualizations for Round 2](https://github.com/defoe-code/defoe_visualization/tree/master/Round_2)

 # Trade Legacy Slavery

 We also started an investigation on the slave trade and how it permeates the different volumes of the encyclopaedia Brittanica.
-See [here](https://github.com/defoe-code/CDCS_Text_Mining_Lab/blob/master/trade_legacy_slavery.slurm).
-We performed the same study, at two levels:
+We have a lexicon,[slavery_trade.txt](https://github.com/defoe-code/defoe/blob/master/queries/slavery_trade.txt), that we would like to look up at:

- - **Page level**: Getting an snippet every time a term from this [lexicon](https://github.com/defoe-code/defoe/blob/master/queries/slavery_trade.txt) is found in a **page** of the EB.
-We have run this query per edition.
-So we have a **result file at page level per edition** (see them [here](https://uoe.sharepoint.com/sites/DEFOE_Results/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FDEFOE%5FResults%2FShared%20Documents%2Ftrade%5Flegacy%5Fslavery%5Fnls%5Fresults%5Fwindow%5F40%2Etar&parent=%2Fsites%2FDEFOE%5FResults%2FShared%20Documents)).
-Furthermore, we also have run the frequency query of those terms, and the **results can be visualized** [here](https://github.com/defoe-code/defoe_visualization/tree/master/Round_1/Melissa_Terras).
+- **Page level**: returning a snippet (40 words before and after each term) every time a term is found in a page

- - **Article level**: Getting the article text every time a term from this [lexicon](https://github.com/defoe-code/defoe/blob/master/queries/slavery_trade.txt) is found in an **article** of the EB.
-For doing this, we need first to run a query to detect automatically the articles of each EB edition, and store those articles in HDFS files.
-And later, we can use those files, for selecting the desired articles.
-We again have run this query per edition.
-So we have a result file at article level per edition. **Results at article level** can be found [here](https://uoe.sharepoint.com/sites/DEFOE_Results/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FDEFOE%5FResults%2FShared%20Documents%2Ftrade%5Flegay%5Fslavery%5Feb%5Fper%5Farticle%2Etar&parent=%2Fsites%2FDEFOE%5FResults%2FShared%20Documents).
+- **Article level**: returning an article every time a term is foun in an article

+At **page level** we also run the frequency query using the same lexicon.

+The SLURM job to run this study can be found [here](https://github.com/defoe-code/CDCS_Text_Mining_Lab/blob/master/trade_legacy_slavery.slurm).

+ ### Preliminary Results

+ - **Page level**: Text (snippet) results can be found [here](https://uoe.sharepoint.com/sites/DEFOE_Results/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FDEFOE%5FResults%2FShared%20Documents%2Ftrade%5Flegacy%5Fslavery%5Fnls%5Fresults%5Fwindow%5F40%2Etar&parent=%2Fsites%2FDEFOE%5FResults%2FShared%20Documents)).
+Frequency results can be visualized [here](https://github.com/defoe-code/defoe_visualization/tree/master/Round_1/Melissa_Terras).

+ - **Article level**: Text (articles) results can be found them [here](https://uoe.sharepoint.com/sites/DEFOE_Results/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FDEFOE%5FResults%2FShared%20Documents%2Ftrade%5Flegay%5Fslavery%5Feb%5Fper%5Farticle%2Etar&parent=%2Fsites%2FDEFOE%5FResults%2FShared%20Documents).

 # Geoparsing the Scottish Gazetters